Boanthropy: Historical accounts

-According to Persian traditions, the Buyid prince Majd al-Dawla has a delusion that he is a cow, making the sound of a cow and asking to be killed so that his flesh could be consumed.
+According to Persian traditions, the Buyid prince Majd al-Dawla had a delusion that he was a cow, made the sound of a cow and asked to be killed so that his flesh could be consumed.
 He was cured by Avicenna.

 Psychological explanations

-Psychologists generally group Boanthropy, along with other forms of zoanthropy, into the diagnosis of Clinical lycanthropy.
+Psychologists generally group boanthropy, along with other forms of zoanthropy, into the diagnosis of clinical lycanthropy.
 Other conditions frequently, but not universally, found in patients include schizophrenia, psychotic depression, and bipolar disorder.

 It has been suggested that hypnosis, suggestion and auto-suggestion may contribute to such beliefs.

 Psychoanalytical explanations

 Dreams may also play an important part.
-Jung for example records how a stubborn woman 'dreamed she was attending an important social occasion.
-She was greeted by the hostess with the words: "How nice that you could come.
+Jung for example, records how a stubborn woman 'dreamed she was attending an important social occasion.
+She was greeted by the hostess with the words, "How nice that you could come.
 All your friends are here, and they are waiting for you."
-The hostess then led her to the door and opened it, and the dreamer stepped through – into a cowshed!'.
+The hostess then led her to the door and opened it, and the dreamer stepped through—into a cowshed!'.

 Freud had long since noted 'cases in which a mental disease has started with a dream and in which a delusion originating in the dream has persisted'.

-R. D. Laing offers an autobiographical account of a brief reactive psychosis in which the protagonist had a 'real feeling of regression in time...I actually seemed to be wandering in a kind of landscape with – um – desert landscape – as if I were an animal, rather – rather a large animal..a kind of rhinoceros or something like that and emitting sounds like a rhinoceros'.
+R. D. Laing offers an autobiographical account of a brief reactive psychosis in which the protagonist had a 'real feeling of regression in time...I actually seemed to be wandering in a kind of landscape with—um—desert landscape—as if I were an animal, rather – rather a large animal..a kind of rhinoceros or something like that and emitting sounds like a rhinoceros'.